Saturday, December 29, 2012

 You may want to store them by days sort of like an advent calendar.
 December 1st box holds Christmas cards, address book, nativity scene, and recipes; December 2nd holds Christmas tree decorations and Christmas tree stand; December 3rd holds garlands and lights for the front porch; ...; December 23rd holds wrapping paper, bags; etc

 You have to decide what works for you and how to organize in a way that makes sense to you.
 What works for your family and your schedule and for your way of thinking won't work for someone else.
 Take good ideas and make them your own.
 If it doesn't work, then re-work your plans for next year and do it another way.
 Some people use Christmas planners whether they are binders (notebooks) or done in notebooks on your computer.
 You can collect Christmas decorating ideas and recipes throughout the year and put a picture in your binder or your digital notebook.
+Use Pinterest for keeping ideas for the holiday.
 You can make gift lists and fill it in as you purchase gifts.
 Have a list of gift ideas as they come to you during the year.
 Have a schedule on your calendar to do things such as the day you do Christmas baking; the day you will wrap presents; the day you go to the Christmas singing at your church; the day your husband will be tied up watching football so don't schedule anything else that day day (LOL); etc.

 Here's an idea, what about decorating with consumables.
 For instance a bowl full of apples and oranges as a centerpiece on your dining room table.
 Stick some sprigs of evergreen in it.
 Then, eat the fruits.
 You don't have to store them!
 How about adding a small silver bowl of cranberries; a pretty candy dish full of seasonal candies; a fresh Christmas tree instead of an artificial tree; a board with nails will hold apples, oranges and pineapple to use over your door; set out a plate of pretty Christmas cookies; don't just put all the gifts under the tree, place small ones around the house for decorations; some ribbons with Christmas cards pinned on them.